Frequently Asked Questions

 Are the rotation sites at or near Mass General or is travel required?

 A car is not necessary for this internship.
 All rotations are accessible by public transportation.
 The majority of rotations are on the main campus of the hospital.
 Mass General is conveniently located by two MBTA stops: MGH/Charles on the Red Line and Lechmere on the Green Line.
 Interns are able to purchase MBTA passes at reduced monthly rates through Mass General.
 Mass General also offers a free, covered, and locked bike cage for any of those that ride to work.
 For the Health Centers Rotation, interns can use free shuttle buses to get to Mass General Health Centers in Chelsea, Everett, and Revere, MA (about 10 minute drive away).
-Click here to learn more about the Partners Shuttle Service.
+Click here to learn more about the Mass General Brigham Shuttle Service.
 Please note, weekday parking is not available at Mass General.

 What are the intern class days like?